Code-Institute-Submissions/sixnationsrugbyquiz/README.md

 -----
 ## Acknowledegments/Conclusion

 I couldn't complete this without the massive support I get from my Code Institute cohort in particular [Kasia](https://github.com/bezebee), our cohort facilitator and a special mention to [Rhi](https://github.com/rhiannonmcn) for being a great sounding board a few times throughout this project.
 Sometimes it's great to just say things out loud to others and bounce ideas off eachother!
 Thanks to my mentor Spencer for being a great support and a really nice guy!
-Last but not least my husband for helping with the rugby questions, bringing me tea and generally holding the fort while I work.
+Last but not least my husband for helping with the rugby questions, bringing me tea and generally holding the fort while I work on projects.

 Rachel Rock April 2022